In the Department of Labor this class is accountable for assisting in the direction of the programs of the Office of Research and Information.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-3. For State Employees, one year as a Research Analyst Supervisor may be substituted for the General and Special experience.
+For state employees one year of experience as a Research Analyst Supervisor may be substituted for the General and Special Experience.

 JOB CLASS DESIGNATION